latest nhpb_banner 1__compressed2

 Community action agency assistance programs in Illinois.

 The financial resources offered in Illinois by community action agencies listed below are extensive.
-Services range from helping low income families find a job to free government grant money that can help with paying bills in an emergency.
-Other programs can provide employment services, educational opportunities, housing and assistance to children.
+Programs include free government grant money that can help with paying utility bills or rent in an emergency.
+Other programs can provide employment services, educational opportunities, housing cost payment help and help to children.
+Find help from an IL community action agency near you.

 Case managers from the community action agencies are committed to helping people improve their overall financial condition and achieve long term success.
 Dozens of centers are located across Illinois, and the main offices are listed below.
 The resources and financial programs or grants from IL community action agencies that are available at each center will vary, so you need to call in advance to learn how an agency may be able to help you or your family.

 Homebuyer Programs can provide financial assistance for paying closing costs and down payments.
 Aid is offered for people who are looking to buy their first home.
 Grants from your community action agency can also provide funds to repair and rehabilitate the property to bring it to proper living standards.
 Please note that the actual mortgage for the home still needs to be approved and financed through a bank or some type of financial institution.

-The cash assistance/grant that is provided for the down payment, rehabilitation, and closing costs is paid out in the form of a zero-interest, forgivable loan.
+• The cash assistance/grant that is provided for the down payment, rehabilitation, and closing costs is paid out in the form of a zero-interest, forgivable loan.
 So this means it may be forgiven over time.
 In addition to providing help with buying the home, housing counselors from the community action agency will provide applicants a mandatory workshop on the home selection, mortgage application, closing process, maintenance, budgets, and other related subjects.

 Housing Rehabilitation is offered across the state in partnership with the Illinois Housing Development Authority.
 Grants and funds from the state are used to pay for major rehabilitation work on owner-occupied homes and properties.
 All people who apply need to live in a home that is in need of general repairs or some other type of work that is necessary to bring the home up to local building code standards.